Chimp Who Spent 18 Years Alone Won't Let Go Of Brand-New Friend

 Terry and Jeannie are two chimpanzees who live at Save the Chimps, a Florida sanctuary.
-While the apes at Save the Chimps live in family groups, Terry and Jeannie had never had the chance to meet — until recently.
+While the apes at Save the Chimps live in family groups, Terry and Jeannie had never had the chance to meet — until this spring.

 And it was friendship at first sight.
 Terry and Jeannie quickly reached out to grab each other's hands, clinging to each other and playing with each other's fingers through a minute-long clip.